COVID-19 Travel Advice

 - Quarantine plan for partially/unvaccinated travellers (excluding children ages 5-11 that are travelling with fully vaccinated parent/step-parent/guardian/tutor or travellers with a medical contraindication to a COVID-19 vaccine).

 - Proof of pre-entry test result, if required (see details and exceptions below)

 - Proof of vaccination, if you have been vaccinated (must be in English or French, or a certified translation).

 - COVID-19 symptom self-assessment

-Unvaccinated youth 12 to 17 years of age are subject to the 14-day quarantine, and all testing requirements for pre-entry, arrival and Day-8 tests, whether or not they are accompanied by travellers who qualify as a fully vaccinated traveller.
+Unvaccinated and partially vaccinated youth 12 to 17 years of age are subject to the 14-day quarantine, whether or not they are accompanied by a fully vaccinated guardian.

 Travellers are responsible for fees, including testing and all other associated expenses.
 COVID-19 travel testing fees may cost over $200.

 - Canada: COVID-19 testing for travellers